Top 10 Buffet / Family-Style Restaurants in Walt Disney World

 1. Tusker House

-Tusker House, is a buffet located in the Africa section of Disney’s Animal Kingdom, and gives guests the opportunity to meet “safari” versions of classic Disney characters.
-The food choices here, combining some African, Indian, and American flavors and favorites, give a lot of delicious choices no matter what palate you come in with.
+Tusker House, is a buffet located in the Africa section of Disney’s Animal Kingdom.
+It gives guests the opportunity to meet “safari” versions of classic Disney characters.
+The food choices here combine African, Indian, and American flavors.
+It gives a lot of delicious choices no matter what palate you come in with.
 If you are spending a day in the Animal Kingdom, you have to give this place a try.

 Tusker House